BushraAlabsi/feature_requests/README.md

 python run.py
  ```

-now the application is running on localhost:5000
+now the application is running on http://localhost:5000

 ## Running Tests
-make sure to go through [Setting Up Enviroment](#setting-up-environments) before continuing on this section
+Make sure to go through [Setting Up Enviroment](#setting-up-environment) before continuing on this section

 To run the test, from within the root directory: